CoIT-WGU/D084-Lab-Resources/Instructions/Labs/12 - Implementing File Sync.md

 #### Task 1: Create an Azure Storage account and a file share

-1. In the Azure portal, navigate to the **New** blade.
+1. In the Azure portal, navigate to the **Create a resource** blade.

 1. From the **New** blade, search Azure Marketplace for **Storage account**.

 1. Use the list of search results to navigate to the **Create storage account** blade.

-1. From the **Create storage account** blade, create a new storage account with the following settings:
+1. From the **Create storage account** blade create a new storage account with the following settings, leaving everything unmentioned as the default:

+- Basics

     - Subscription: the same subscription you selected in the previous task

     - Resource group: the name of a new resource group **az1000202b-RG**